AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-microsoft-teams/search-for-and-share-wf-items-in-ms-teams.md

    >[!NOTE]
    >
-   >You cannot search for personal tasks.&nbsp;
+   >You cannot search for personal tasks.

 * Issues

-After you have found the items you searched for you can share them with other users in [!DNL Microsoft Teams].&nbsp;
+After you have found the items you searched for you can share them with other users in [!DNL Microsoft Teams].

 To search for a [!DNL Workfront] item from [!DNL Microsoft Teams] and share it with others:

-1. In [!DNL Microsoft Teams], go to any chat channel and click&nbsp;the **[!DNL Workfront]** icon.
+1. In [!DNL Microsoft Teams], go to any chat channel and click the **[!DNL Workfront]** icon.
 1. Search for the [!DNL Workfront] item by doing one of the following:

    * Click the [!DNL Workfront] icon under the conversation field.\